xiaoxianyu-office/mm/skills/conditions/isClimbing.md

-**Description**: checks if the target entity is climbing.
+**Description**: Checks if the target entity is climbing.
 A player climbing a ladder or a spider climbing a wall both match the condition.

 ---